This course can be applied toward a program:

 Module 5: Post-Production - Your Final Product

-- You must have the ability to upload digital image files to an online drive (Google Drive)
+- Access to upload digital image files to an online drive (Google Drive)

 Add the course to your cart to register.